cmaloney111/CalPolyMap/README.md

 Issue: Unable to access the web interface at http://127.0.0.1:8050.

 Solution: Ensure that no other applications are using port 8050.
 You can specify a different port by setting the port parameter in app.py.

-# Contact
-If you encounter any issues or have questions, feel free to make an issue or discussion post or contact me at cmalon04@calpoly.edu.